itohio/graco/README.md

 ## The Principle
 graco follows a principle of concurrent graph computation, where nodes represent individual computational units that execute concurrently.
-These nodes communicate with each other using typed Golang channels, wrapped in `TypedChannel[T]`.
+These nodes communicate with each other using typed Golang channels, wrapped in `SourceEdge[T]` and `DestinationEdge[T, Tresp]`.

 Each node in graco is implemented as e.g. a `Node[Tin, To]` structure, where `Tin` represents the input type and `To` represents the output type.
 This structure encapsulates the essential components and behaviors of a node.

-In order for the node to be useful, it must contain a `Connect` method that accepts arguments of type `TypedChannel[T]`, and possibly returns one or more
+In order for the node to be useful, it must contain a `Connect` method that accepts arguments of type `SourceEdge[T]` or `DestinationEdge[T, Tresp]`, and possibly returns one or more
-`TypedChannel[T]` values plus an error.
+`SourceEdge[T]` values plus an error.

 ### Node Connectivity
 Nodes in graco expose a `Connect` method that allows connecting the input edge of the node to another typed edge.
-The `Connect` method takes an argument of type `graco.TypedEdge[T]` and returns a `graco.TypedEdge[To]` along with an error.
+The `Connect` method takes an argument of type `SourceEdge[T]` and returns a `SourceEdge[To]` along with an error.
 This connection establishes the flow of data between nodes.

+`SourceEdge[T]` is used to send data from a source node to a destination node, like a one-way street.
+However, in some situations, it is desirable to have a request-reply behavior.
+This is where `DestinationEdge[T, Tresp]` comes in.
+It provides a method `Reply` that returns a feedback edge that is of type `Tresp`.
+This edge is used to send feedback data from destination node to the source node asynchronously.

 ### Node Execution
 The `Start` method initiates the execution of a node.
 It receives a context `ctx` as a parameter and runs indefinitely,